Last Updated on January 28, 2026 by Lindsey

 By this point, we were totally beat even though it wasn’t that late in the day.
 We headed back for some rest and dinner in our room.
 We picked up groceries at one of the stores in town and surprisingly good pizza from Wild West Pizzeria.
 After so much hiking, we were starved, and it went down very easy with a Mountains Walking beer!

-Day 3 of Your Yellowstone Itinerary: Explore Grand Prismatic Springs & Old Faithful
+Day 3 – Grand Prismatic Spring and Old Faithful

 Stay: Best Western Desert Inn.
 West Yellowstone, MT